 It was an ordeal to get booked because the business was very protected.
 It seemed like his big break was an impossible dream until an old-timer named Jackie Nichols — who often wrestled in Utica, Buffalo, and Syracuse — helped him get booked in Boston.

 "I’d write letters and send them to all the territories I knew about so that I could get booked.
 It was very difficult to get into the business back then.
 Most told me that I needed more experience and that I was too young.
 There weren’t any schools like they have now."

-When arriving into the Boston wrestling office, a surly “old grinch of a man with cauliflower ears” greeted him and poked him in the chest.
-“What’s your name, punk?” growled the promoter.
+When arriving at the Boston wrestling office, a surly "old grinch of a man with cauliflower ears" greeted and poked him in the chest.
+"What’s your name, punk?" growled the promoter.